narutatsuri/deep_embedded_clustering/README.md

-# deep_embedded_clustering
+# Deep Embedded Clustering
-Implementation of DEC in Keras.
+Implementation of DEC (https://arxiv.org/abs/1511.06335) in Keras, work in progress.